abwromero/car-sales-db-generator/README.md

 * AWS Access Key and Secret Access Key

 III.
 Installation
-* Run the following command to create a volume for the Postgres database:
-    * “docker volume create faker-volume”
-* Run the following command to create a network for Postgres and JupyterLab:
-    * “docker network create faker-network”
-* Optional: In case you want to connect this as a mock source for another project in Docker, connect the Postgres database to another network.
-In my use case, this project serves as a mock source for another project of mine.
-The other network this project is connected to is called “de-network”.
-Please see the Docker Compose file for reference on how this was built.
 * Clone the Git repository for this project
 * Set the working directory inside the cloned folder
 * Run the following command:
-    * “docker-compose up”
+    * “docker compose up”

 IV.
-Implementation of AWS applications
+Implementation of AWS applications with Terraform

-AWS applications need to be setup in order to send the data generated in the local Postgres Docker image to a mock RDS Postgres database in AWS.
-The main ETL application will extract the data from this external RDS database and load it inside the RDS database inside the application's VPC.
-This diagram summarizes the data transfer: local Postgres database -> mock RDS Postgres database outside the application's VPC -> internal RDS Postgres database in the application's VPC.
-IT IS ALSO IMPORTANT TO NOTE THAT THE IMPLEMENTATION OF THIS PROJECT IN AWS WILL INCUR COSTS.
-IF YOU PROCEED TO INITIALIZE THIS PROJECT IN AWS, ENSURE TO STOP AND REMOVE ALL RESOURCES.
+AWS applications need to be setup, specifically a mock RDS Postgres database in AWS.
+The main ETL application (write-up to be followed by this one) will extract the data from this external RDS database and load it inside the RDS database inside the application's VPC.

+NOTE: IT IS ALSO IMPORTANT TO NOTE THAT THE IMPLEMENTATION OF THIS PROJECT IN AWS WILL INCUR COSTS.
+IF YOU PROCEED TO INITIALIZE THIS PROJECT IN AWS, ENSURE TO STOP AND REMOVE ALL RESOURCES AFTER.

-* Here are the steps to setup your Terraform account:
+* To communicate the creation of resources in AWS, Terraform will be used to create the infrastructure.
+Here are the steps to setup your Terraform account:
     * Sign up for Terraform Cloud
     * Create your organization and workspace
     * Select your workspace and go to "General"